BenjaminWills/programming-notes/CDP_training/cdp.md

 Data governance is focused on three things:

-1. People
+1. People - `people` and `groups` that are assigned policies
-2. Policies
+2. Policies - `policies` allow elements of `access` to objects
-3. Tools and technologies
+3. Tools and technologies - these are the objects that `policies` allow `access` to

 The main aim is to control access to data, which in turn enhances `compliance` and `data security`.